 It’s no secret that teenagers can experience social media stress.
-But you may be surprised to learn what’s causing your middle schooler the most distress on social media.
+However, you’ll be surprised to learn who’s causing your middle schooler the most distress on social media.

 According to a study commissioned by CNN called Being Thirteen, “Forty-two percent reported having a serious conflict with someone online at least monthly,” says Robert Faris, Ph.D., a sociologist at the University of California Davis.
 Faris, who worked with CNN on the study says, “The majority of them said it was with friends.
 And we’re not talking about Facebook friends.
 We’re talking about close friends.”

-In fact, 56 percent of respondents reported that friends were the source of their most serious online conflicts, followed by other schoolmates (48 %), former romantic partners (37 %), strangers (33 %), and current romantic partners (21 %).
+In fact, 56 percent of respondents reported that friends were the source of their most serious online conflicts.
+Next in line are other schoolmates (48 %), former romantic partners (37 %), strangers (33 %), and current romantic partners (21 %).

-“Even the most well-intentioned parents don’t usually keep track of everything that kids are doing online, but it turns out that effort matters,” says Faris.
-“Parents who try to monitor their kids’ social media behavior, those kids were not as distressed by conflicts.”
+“Even the most well-intentioned parents don’t usually keep track of everything that kids are doing online.
+But it turns out that effort matters,” says Faris.
+“Kids with parents who try to monitor their social media were not as distressed by conflicts.”

 In other words, even more casual levels of monitoring offer a protective effect for middle schoolers when it comes to social media stress.
 Here are some ideas to getting started with monitoring your tween.

 - Be upfront about monitoring.
 Going behind your middle schooler’s back will only breed distrust and resentment.

 - Tell your child that you reserve the right to check.
 You will periodically check his or her social media activity, texts, and other apps to see what’s up.